deepomicslab/Smart5UTR/README.md

 ## Train a model using Smart5UTR Frame

 The source data used to train Smart5UTR was obtained from the public Gene Expression Omnibus database, accessible by accession number GSE114002.
-The dataset could be also download from [*Google Drive*](https://drive.google.com/drive/folders/1WBFdi0Nv15Epu3FJmOJFmKO5XoTxz1Q8?usp=share_link).
-We provide `Smart5UTR/tutorials/train_Smart5UTR.py` to train a Smart5UTR model with the ribosomal binding capacity of the 5' UTR as a label from example data directly.
+The dataset can also be downloaded from [*Google Drive*](https://drive.google.com/drive/folders/1WBFdi0Nv15Epu3FJmOJFmKO5XoTxz1Q8?usp=share_link).
+We provide `Smart5UTR/tutorials/train_Smart5UTR.py` to show how to train a Smart5UTR model using the ribosome binding capacity of the 5' UTR as a label.

 ## Use the well trained model for prediction or 5' UTR design

-The trained `.h5` model could be downloaded from [*Google Drive*](https://drive.google.com/drive/folders/1WBFdi0Nv15Epu3FJmOJFmKO5XoTxz1Q8?usp=share_link).
+The well trained `.h5` model could be downloaded from [*Google Drive*](https://drive.google.com/drive/folders/1WBFdi0Nv15Epu3FJmOJFmKO5XoTxz1Q8?usp=share_link).
 Please download the model and place it in the `models/Smart5UTR/` directory before running the tutorial code.

 To **predict the MRL value** of any 5' UTR using Smart5UTR, please refer to the tutorial `tutorials/MRL_prediction_by_Smart5UTR.ipynb`.